 - Get specific or dive deeper by showing individual details, tools, and techniques as well as overall projects and the big picture.

 Customers want to feel safe and confident that they’re in the best hands.
 Emphasize your safety and operational protocols and values.

-- Demonstrate and highlight the safety protocols you have in place—like protective gear, sanitization, tie offs, netting, care, and prep.
-Especially during the COVID-19 environment, you can show the precautions you’re taking, like wearing masks.
+- Demonstrate and highlight the safety protocols you have in place—like protective gear, sanitization, tie offs, netting, care, wearing masks, and prep.

 - Display the quality products, tools, and equipment you use.

 - Share clean, organized, and well-taken-care-of workspaces, waiting areas, office spaces, transportation, etc.